Russia-Ukraine Tensions Could Send U.S. Stocks Down By 20%, RBC Says

 According to Fox Business, the price of gold soared to the highest in nine months as the geopolitical tension in the region increased.

 “There is a lot of government data around inflation.
-Inflation is definitely there, and the way we are dealing with it —we are not dealing with negative interest rates, which is the only way you can stop inflation, all good for gold," said Barrick Gold president and CEO Mark Bristow.7 Metaverse Stocks That May Go Out of This World
+Inflation is definitely there, and the way we are dealing with it —we are not dealing with negative interest rates, which is the only way you can stop inflation, all good for gold," said Barrick Gold president and CEO Mark Bristow.7 Travel Stocks That Will Benefit as Covid Restrictions End

 .